andersea/HTMLClassSuggestionsVSCode/README.md

 # HTML Class Suggestions

-html-class-suggestions is a Visual Studio Code extension that provides completion options for html class attributes based on the css files in your workspace.
+html-class-suggestions is a  Studio Code extension that provides completion options for html class attributes based on the csVisuals files in your workspace.

 ## Features